reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

 but it can be done with a little customization.

 Using [Descriptive Logger](https://github.com/thombergs/descriptive-logger), we can easily add a unique ID to each log message for quick reference into the code.

+The code used in this article is available on [github](https://github.com/thombergs/code-examples/tree/master/logging).